yatish27/javascript-style/README.md

     // Name the object(class) as a combination of resource and action var ProjectNew = {
         init: function() {
-            // memoise the required DOM elements.
+            // memoize the required DOM elements.
 Do Parse the DOM multiple times var form = $("#project-new");
             var inputs = $(".js-project-user-fields");